Projects to Avoid If You Plan on Selling

 There are so many reasons why homeowners tackle renovation projects, and most undertakings add to the home's resale value.
 That means you can enjoy the outcome of a project now while getting back most, all, or even more of the cost of the project when it comes time to put your home on the market.

-But did you know that there are a few home renovations that may seem like a good idea or appeal to your taste but will actually hurt your home's resale value?
+But did you know that a few home renovations may seem like a good idea but will actually hurt your home's resale value?
 If you're looking for high ROI home renovations so that you can get the most bang for your buck when it comes time to sell, here are seven projects to avoid!

 1. Offbeat Tiling